uncouthregions/jonathanpaulmitchell/content/post/disability-and-prosthesis.md

 new milieu.
 Of course, this is already happening everywhere.
 We only need to look for it, and keep bringing it to light.

 [^fn1]: Defenders suggest that this is not so.
 Gerald Moore claims that Stiegler is suggesting that "humanity has no essential basis in biology", and that technics is in principle available to any living being (Moore 2013: 27).
-But this seems just as anthropocentric: if animals could use tools, they would be just like humans. [^fn2]: While it is beyond the scope of this paper, contemporary philosophy of biology suggests that Stiegler's adaptationist account is also rather outmoded.
-See, for example, work by
+But this seems just as anthropocentric: if animals could use tools, they would be just like humans.

+[^fn2]: While it is beyond the scope of this paper, contemporary philosophy of biology suggests that Stiegler's adaptationist account is also rather outmoded.
+See, for example, work by Susan Oyama (2000).

-Susan Oyama (2000). [^fn2]: Though it's beyond the scope of this paper, I echo Tamar Sharon's (2013) suggestion that developments in biology that prioritise contingency over genetic determinism---niche construction, non-genetic evolution and development, autopoiesis---could be considered in relation to technology, to develop a robust, processual account of bodily-technological elaboration, without requiring that biology be transcended.
+[^fn3]: Though it's also beyond the scope of this paper, I echo Tamar Sharon's (2013) suggestion that developments in biology that prioritise contingency over genetic determinism---niche construction, non-genetic evolution and development, autopoiesis---could be considered in relation to technology, to develop a robust, processual account of bodily-technological elaboration, without requiring that biology be transcended.

-## Works Cited Amundson, R. (2000), 'Against Normal Function', *Studies in History and Philosophy of Biological and Biomedical Sciences*, 31 (1): 33--53.
+## Works Cited
+Amundson, R. (2000), 'Against Normal Function', *Studies in History and Philosophy of Biological and Biomedical Sciences*, 31 (1): 33--53.

 Aristotle (2008), *Physics*, Oxford World's Classics, tran.
 R. Waterfield, Oxford: Oxford University Press.